gurmanbh/delhi-beds-scraper/readme.md

 # Delhi beds scraper

-A node.js based scraper that pulls information from the [Delhi Government COVID website](https://coronabeds.jantasamvad.org/) every six hours, and stores in the `data/beds` folder in the repository.
+A node.js based scraper that pulls information from the [Delhi Government COVID website](https://coronabeds.jantasamvad.org/) every twelve hours, and stores in the `data/beds` folder in the repository.

 Combined time series for all hospitals is at `data/beds-by-hospital-timeseries.csv`.
 Combined time series for the entire city total is at `data/beds-total-timeseries.csv`